arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)
 - If you choose an offline Arduino IDE, you must install the following libraries: `ArduinoRS485`, and `Scheduler`.
 You can install those libraries via the Library Manager of the Arduino IDE.
-- For the Wi-Fi connectivity feature of the Opta, we will use [Arduino IoT Cloud](https://create.arduino.cc/iot/things); you will need to create an account if you still need to create one.
+- For the Wi-Fi connectivity feature of the Opta™, we will use [Arduino IoT Cloud](https://create.arduino.cc/iot/things); you will need to create an account if you still need to create one.

 ## Demonstration Setup